yasoob/intermediatePython/global_&_return.rst

 which includes the ``global`` keyword.
 So what that function is doing is that it is making a global variable ``result``.
 What does global mean here?
 Global variable means that we can access that variable outside the scope of the function as well.
-Let me demonstrate it with an example :
+Let me demonstrate it with an example:

 .. code:: python